Toxicologist

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-Michigan State University offers a fully online master of science degree in pharmacology and toxicology geared toward students interested in career advancement.
+Michigan State University offers a fully online master of science degree in pharmacology and toxicology for students interested in career advancement.

 The required courses include ten credits, including the following classes: principles of drug-tissue interaction, experimental design and data analysis, communications for scientists, and academic and research integrity.
 In addition, eight elective courses are required, including neurotoxicology, cellular and molecular toxicology, and environmental health factors.
 Finally, a list of professional electives includes the drug development process course and leadership and team building for scientists.

-The admissions process for this pharmacology and toxicology program at Michigan State involves four steps that must be completed to be considered for review, which is explained thoroughly on the university’s website.
+The admissions process for Michigan State’s pharmacology and toxicology program involves four steps, which are explained thoroughly on the university’s website.
 First, applicants must have completed a bachelor’s degree in chemistry or biology.

 • Location: East Lansing, MI